laravel/lumen-docs/middleware.md

 ### Assigning Middleware To Routes

-If you would like to assign middleware to specific routes, you should first assign the middleware a short-hand key in your `app/Http/Kernel.php` file.
-By default, the `$routeMiddleware` property of this class contains entries for the middleware included with Laravel.
+If you would like to assign middleware to specific routes, you should first assign the middleware a short-hand key in your `bootstrap/app.php` file.
+By default, the `$app->routeMiddleware()` method call of this file contains the entries for the route middleware defined by your application.
 To add your own, simply append it to this list and assign it a key of your choosing.
 For example:

-	// Within App\Http\Kernel Class...

-    protected $routeMiddleware = [
-        'auth' => 'App\Http\Middleware\Authenticate',
-        'auth.basic' => 'Illuminate\Auth\Middleware\AuthenticateWithBasicAuth',
+    $app->routeMiddleware([
-        'guest' => 'App\Http\Middleware\RedirectIfAuthenticated',
+        'old' => 'App\Http\Middleware\OldMiddleware',
-    ];
+    ]);

 Once the middleware has been defined in the HTTP kernel, you may use the `middleware` key in the route options array:

-	Route::get('admin/profile', ['middleware' => 'auth', function()
+	$app->get('admin/profile', ['middleware' => 'old', function() {
-	{
 		//
 	}]);

 <a name="terminable-middleware"></a>
 ## Terminable Middleware

 Sometimes a middleware may need to do some work after the HTTP response has already been sent to the browser.
-For example, the "session" middleware included with Laravel writes the session data to storage _after_ the response has been sent to the browser.
+For example, the "session" middleware included with Laravel and Lumen writes the session data to storage _after_ the response has been sent to the browser.
 To accomplish this, define the middleware as "terminable" by implementing the `Illuminate\Contracts\Routing\TerminableMiddleware` contract:

 	use Illuminate\Contracts\Routing\TerminableMiddleware;